rtk-rnjn/Parrot/extra/tutorials/roadmaps/design-system/100-design-system-basics/105-stakeholders-involved.md

 # Stakeholders

 Building an effective design system is not an individual responsibility, you need more than just designers.
-Here’s a quick list of the disciplines that can be represented in your team to create an effective design system:
+Here's a quick list of the disciplines that can be represented in your team to create an effective design system:

 - **Designers:** to define the visual elements of the system
 - **Frontend Developers:** To create modular efficient code